 - If you do not enter an snmp-server host command, no notifications are sent.
 In order to configure the switch to send SNMP notifications, you must enter at least one snmp-server host command.
 In order to enable multiple hosts, you must issue a separate snmp-server host command for each host. - The snmp-server host command is used in conjunction with the snmp-server enable traps command.
 Use the snmp-server enable traps command to specify which SNMP notifications are sent globally.
-For a host to snmp-server enable traps (3-39)

-- receive notifications, at least one snmp-server enable traps command and the snmp-server host command for that host must be enabled. - However, some notification types cannot be controlled with the snmp-server enable traps command.
+For a host to receive notifications, at least one snmp-server enable traps command and the snmp-server host command for that host must be enabled. - The switch can send SNMP version 1 or version 2c traps to a host IP address, depending on the SNMP version that the management station supports.
+If the snmp-server host command does not specify the SNMP version, the default is to send SNMP version 1 traps. - However, some notification types cannot be controlled with the snmp-server enable traps command.
 For example, some notification types are always enabled.